Version control: Promote

 The act of copying file content from a less controlled location into a more controlled location.
 For example, from a user's workspace into a repository, or from a stream to its parent.

 Pull, push

 Copy revisions from one repository into another.
 Pull is initiated by the receiving repository, while push is initiated by the source.
 Fetch is sometimes used as a synonym for pull, or to mean a pull followed by an update.

 Resolve

 The act of user intervention to address a conflict between different changes to the same document.

 Reverse integration

 The process of merging different team branches into the main trunk of the versioning system.

+Reversion

+The abandonment of one or more recent changes in favor of a return to a previous version of the material at hand.
+A revert may be done for many reasons, including: fixing errors introduced by previous edits; restoring the material to a state that was not contentious until new disputes can be resolved; undoing scope creep; and regression testing.

 Revision and version

 A version is any change in form.
 In SVK, a Revision is the state at a point in time of the entire tree in the repository.

 Share

 The act of making one file or folder available in multiple branches at the same time.
 When a shared file is changed in one branch, it is changed in other branches.